howdood/websocket_webcam/README.md

 ## how do I get round the issue with https / wss requirements?

 Bit of a catch-22 here.
 The getUserMedia() security requirements mean that the camera side will work only in 'secure' contexts such as https:// hosting, while modern browsers typically disable vanilla websockets as soon as they encounter https:// environments.
+If you are hosting a websocket server locally (on a PC or PI without a domain associated with it) then it's a bit of a faff to go the whole hog and install ssl certs to enable secure websockets, although the changes to the server code itself are trivial.

 There are several ways round this.
 I've listed them in order of ascending utility, as I've found it.

 * host a version of 'camera.html' on localhost for whatever devices are using it.
 (Localhost will run getUserMedia() even without https connection.)
 * using Chrome, manually add whatever IP is hosting camera.html as an 'insecure origin treated as secure' using the method described [here] (https://stackoverflow.com/questions/40144036/javascript-getusermedia-using-chrome-with-localhost-without-https).